 Myth: All Therapists Are the Same

 The term "therapist" includes people with a wide range of credentials.
 Psychiatrists are medical doctors.
-Psychologists have a PhD or similar degree and are highly trained psychotherapists, but cannot prescribe medications.
+Clinical psychologists have a PhD or PsyD (doctor of psychology) and are highly trained psychotherapists.
+They are not medically trained and therefore cannot prescribe psychiatric medicines except in a few states where legislation has granted them prescribing privileges.
+Psychiatric APRNs (Advanced Practice Registered Nurses) are clinical nurse specialists or nurse practitioners with at least a Master's level degree who have advanced mental health training and can provide psychotherapy as well as prescribe medications (either independently or under supervision of a psychiatrist, depending on the state).
 Social workers and licensed mental health counselors are also qualified to provide therapy.
 Choose a mental health professional who is experienced in the type of therapy you prefer.

 Fact: Therapists Are Not Pill Pushers

 Prescription medicine is only one tool a therapist may suggest.
 The use of medicine depends on why you're seeking therapy and the severity of the problem.
 For mild to moderate depression, therapy is often enough.
-For more severe depression, many people find a combination of medication and therapy works best.
+For more severe depression or anxiety, or certain other types of mental health problems, a combination of medication and therapy often works best.
 Ask your doctor about the pros and cons of medication in your case.

 Myth: Therapy Is Expensive